HomeDing/homeding.github.io/microstyle.md

-# Micro Style
+# Micro StyleSheet

 The micro-css is a minimal collection of CSS rules for styling UI pages of the HomeDing devices.
 The CSS technology is required to give the different UI implementations of the HomeDing devices a unified look & feel and to share download files among these implementations.

+The CSS rules can be found in the iostyle.css file that is created using the scss technology from the iostyle.scss.
+The SCSS compiler is only used to allow easy development using nesting the css rules and to use variables to apply the colors in a consistent way.
+Macros, enumerations etc. are not used to allow easy reading for all who know about css.

-The iotstyle.css file contains some of the basics required to build responsive UI:
+The micro styleSheet file contains some of the basics required to build responsive UI:

 * some basic normalization CSS rules
 * mobile first approach to the Device UI screens and desktop design for the embedded IDE.
 * a grid with a 6 column layout (not 12 or 24 to avoid too much CSS code).
 * card style components
+* .
 * support of once buttons, ???
 * header